Coming to America (TV pilot): Production

-The show was produced by Eddie Murphy Television Enterprises in association with Paramount.
+The show was presented by Eddie Murphy Television in association with Paramount Television, a Gulf+Western Company.
 Furthermore, Murphy was listed as co-executive producer.
 The pilot was greenlit as part of a first-look deal with Paramount, Eddie Murphy, and CBS.
 Had the pilot been successful, then CBS would've proceeded with an initial 13-episode run.

 In 2020, Bonsu Thompson of Level wrote about the would be show in his article "An Oral History of the Coming To America Show You Never Knew About".
 Thompson wrote that the pilot floundered because it was written by a Jewish writer, Ken Hecht, “who had made a name penning Black sitcoms like Diff'rent Strokes and Webster and reportedly took a rigid, I-know-best approach to comedy".
 Thompson also stated the pilot “didn't take advantage of Tommy Davidson's gifts."
 But, what Hecht was able to do with family sitcoms like Diff'rent Strokes and Webster "did not rule in 1989--and a suspect fascination with Africans eating insects didn't help," he continued.

 According to Tommy Davidson, Ken Hecht came from the golden age of comedy, where he knew about the setup, joke, joke, and another joke but didn't have a feel for Eddie Murphy's style of comedy nor a feel for Black pride.
 Davidson added that Murphy never visited the set to see the show being filmed.
 Ultimately, Paramount and CBS, knowing that they had a turkey on their hands, aired it on the Fourth of July, less than a year after it was shot.